toastkid/ffconf-workshop/lab-angular/README.md

 	</div>

 #Controllers
-If you run the app, you will ow be able to login but the rating page will be a mess.
+If you run the app, you will now be able to login but the rating page will be a mess.
 This is because we have't added the controllers.

-Here is the code for the rating and results controler add this to app.js underneath the signinController
+Here is the code for the rating and results controller add this to app.js underneath the signinController

 	ratingApp.controller('ratingController', function ($scope, $http, $location, credStore) {